gecio/gecio.github.io/docs/_gks/machinedeployments/machinedeployment/index.en.md

 nav_order: 5100
 parent: Machine Deployments
 ---
-# Add Machine Deployment
+# Machine Deployment

+## Adding a Machine Deployment

 To add a new Machine Deployment, use the `Add Machine Deployment` button in the upper right corner.

 ![add_machine_deployment](add_machine_deployment.png)

-This brings up the `Add Machine Deployment`-dialog, which has the same options as at cluster creation time:
+This opens the `Add Machine Deployment`window, which has the same options as at cluster creation time.

 ![add_dialog](add_dialog.png)

-After pressing `Add Machine Deployment`:
+To create the new nodes, click `Add Machine Deployment`.

 ![add_button](add_button.png)

-the new nodes will be created.
 You can look at the progress in the Machine Deployment details.

-Click on the new Machine Deployment:
+Click on the new Machine Deployment.

 ![machine_deployment_overview](machine_deployment_overview.png)

-and wait until all nodes are green.
+Wait until all nodes are green.

 ![machine_deployment_status](machine_deployment_status.png)

-# Delete Machine Deployment
+## Deleting a Machine Deployment

-To delete a Machine Deployment use the trash symbol in either the list:
+To delete a Machine Deployment, use the trash symbol in the list.

 ![delete_from_list](delete_from_list.png)

-or the details page:
+Alternatively, you can use the trash symbol on the details page.

 ![delete_from_details](delete_from_details.png)

-# Rename Machine Deployment
+## Renaming a Machine Deployment

-Machine Deployment can't be renamed.
-So we need to [create](#add-machine-deployment) a second one and [delete](#delete-machine-deployment) the old one.
+Machine Deployment cannot be renamed.
+Therefore, you need to [create](#add-machine-deployment) a second one and [delete](#delete-machine-deployment) the old one.

-But there is a gotcha!
-Deleting a Machine Deployment will delete all nodes at the same time.
-Depending on our replicas and number of nodes, that can lead to a downtime.
+Deleting a Machine Deployment deletes all nodes at the same time.
+Depending on your replicas and number of nodes this can lead to a downtime.

-To mitigate this, you should reduce the replica of the Machine Deployment step by step until it is 0 and then delete the Machine Deployment.
+To mitigate this, you should reduce the replica of the Machine Deployment step-by-step until it is 0 and then delete the Machine Deployment.

-The Pods will most likely rescheduled to the new host directly, but it is possible that some pod will end up on old nodes.
-This will lead to many rescheduled.
-If that is a problem, it is possible to first cordon all old nodes with `kubectl cordon <node name>` and then slowly reduce the replicas afterwards.
+The pods will be most likely rescheduled to the new host directly, but it might be that some pod will end up on old nodes.
+This will lead to many rescheduled ones.
+If this is a problem, you can first cordon all old nodes with `kubectl cordon <node name>` and then slowly reduce the replicas.